 Quick facts

-Scientific name: ‘Candidatus Phytoplasma’, followed by the specific name, e.g. ‘Candidatus Phytoplasma fragariae’
+Scientific name - ‘Candidatus Phytoplasma’, followed by the specific name, e.g. ‘Candidatus Phytoplasma fragariae’

-Plants affected: Strawberry, raspberry, blackberry and hybrid berries
+Plants affected - Strawberry, raspberry, blackberry and hybrid berries

-Main symptoms: Yellow leaves, green flowers, abnormal fruit production, shoot proliferation, stunting
+Main symptoms - Yellow leaves, green flowers, abnormal fruit production, shoot proliferation, stunting

-Caused by: Phytoplasmas
+Caused by - Phytoplasmas

 What are berry fruit phytoplasmas?

-Globally, there are a number of phytoplasmas known to infect strawberries, raspberries, blackberries and
+Globally, there are a number of phytoplasmas known to infect strawberries, raspberries, blackberries and berries.

 Strawberry